 Report the Scam

-If you've been approached with a possible scam, or have been scammed during a transaction, report it to the Internet Fraud Complaint Center and the Federal Trade Commission (link in Resources).
-You should also contact Craigslist immediately with the details (link in Resources).
+If you've been approached with a possible scam, or have been scammed during a transaction, report it to the Internet Fraud Complaint Center and the Federal Trade Commission.
+You should also contact Craigslist immediately with the details.
 If you've found the scam in a post, ensure you include the link so it can be taken down.
 If you cash a suspected fake check with your bank, report it as a soon possible; you could be held responsible for the amount.

 - Stockbyte/Stockbyte/Getty Images